kevinwlu/dsd/Nexys-4-DDR/Lab-2/README.md

 * Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'

-### 5. Slider switches on Nexys 4 DDR
+### 5. Connect Nexys 4 DDR

-* Slider switches 6 and 7 to determine which dsiplay is illuminated

-* Slider switches 0, 1, 2, and 3 to select the value of 4-bit HEX digit
+* The least significant 7-segment decoder counts cycles from 0 to F